В старых версиях браузеров сайт может отображаться некорректно. Для оптимальной работы с сайтом рекомендуем воспользоваться современным браузером.

 The programme is designed to train:

-- Project managers in arts, culture, and creative industries.
+Project managers in arts, culture, and creative industries.

-- Entrepreneurs prepared to launch and lead creative business projects and startups.
+Entrepreneurs prepared to launch and lead creative business projects and startups.

-- Curators in the arts, culture and creative industries.
+Curators in the arts, culture and creative industries.
 In this branch of the programme, we train specialists competent in art and management to shape the creative content and to manage projects.

-- Consultants for organizations and projects in arts, culture, and creative industries.
+Consultants for organizations and projects in arts, culture, and creative industries.

 Students receive the necessary knowledge and skills to work in public and private organizations of art, cultural and creative industries.

 The programme is business projects-based.
 The business projects will be developed by students in collaboration and under the practitioners mentoring.
 The students will have an opportunity to make an internship at reputable organizations in the industry.
 Courseworks and theses will be based on real-life business projects.
-Courses will be bult on practical cases and taught by professors and management practitioners from the arts, culture and creative sectors.
+Courses will be built on practical cases and taught by professors and management practitioners from the arts, culture and creative sectors.

 The concept of the Master’s programme is based on the educational model of leading European universities and business schools.

-The graduates of 'Arts and Culture management' will be in demand on the market of cultural and creative industries for positions of creative directors of organizations, including museums, modern art galleries, cultural tourism organizations, theaters, creative business projects, festivals, art funds, in the sector of management and policy-making in culture, art, cultural tourism, creative industries, and creative entrepreneurship.
+The graduates of 'Arts and Culture management' will be in demand on the market of cultural and creative industries for positions of creative directors of organizations, including museums, modern art galleries, cultural tourism organizations, theatres, creative business projects, festivals, art funds, in the sector of management and policy-making in culture, art, cultural tourism, creative industries, and creative entrepreneurship.

 The graduates can carry on with their academic careers in Russian and foreign universities